kate-yk/kate-yk.github.io/README.md

 ---

 ## Website Reference
 The project is deployed using **GitHub Pages** for high availability and accessibility.
-The interactive data story is publicly accessible via the following URL, **[Project Website](https://kate-yk.github.io/gyco/index.html)**.
+The interactive data story is publicly accessible via the following URL, **[Original Website](https://kate-yk.github.io/gyco/index.html)**.